 In 2020, The Australian newspaper identified Andrew as 1 of only 9 Australian researchers leading the world in their discipline based on citations to papers they published in the past 5 years in their field's top 20 journals.
 Based on lead authorships, Andrew placed 1st in the most recent International 5-Yearly Rankings of the Most Published Educational Psychologists (Source: Table 2, Greenbaum et al., Educational Psychology Review, 2016; and 8th in absolute output, Table 1).
 He is frequently UNSW’s “Most Read” scholar on ResearchGate and his Research Interest Score (10,000+) is in the top 1% of all researchers on ResearchGate.
 His Google Scholar h-index is > 70 (i10-index > 215).
 He has written over 250 peer reviewed journal articles, 65 peer-reviewed chapters, 3 books for parents and teachers (published in 5 languages), 2 Edited Handbooks, 1 Monograph for the British Psychological Society, 12 commissioned government reports, and over 90 publications for professional and lay audiences (e.g., teachers, parents, psychologists, counsellors).
 Andrew has delivered over 200 invited/keynote presentations and his work has been featured in over 400 radio, television, newspaper, newsletter, and web outlets.

 Andrew has won 15 Australian Research Council (ARC; 12 grants) and National Health and Medical Research Council (NHMRC; 3 grants) grants as well as international funding (e.g., European Commission, US Spencer Foundation, EARLI/Jacobs Foundation) and 15 government and non-government research tenders.
 In total, he has secured over $6 million in nationally and internationally competitive grants, government tenders, and corporate/commercial funds.
-He has supervised over 15 PhD students and has twice won the Exemplary Doctoral Supervisor Award from his university’s Postgraduate Council.
+He has supervised over 15 PhD students and in three separate years has won the Outstanding/Exemplary Research Supervisor Award from his university’s Postgraduate Council.

 In 2018, 2019, and 2020 he was listed as National Research Field Leader in “Educational Psychology and Counselling” by The Australian newspaper.
 Beginning 2019, Andrew is the Inaugural Distinguished Scholar (2019-2021) of the New South Wales Institute for Educational Research.
 In 2017-2018, Andrew was appointed Fellow of the (Australian) College of Educational and Developmental Psychologists and also received the College’s Award of Distinction.
 In 2016, Andrew was elected Fellow of the American Psychological Association and Fellow of the Academy of the Social Sciences in Australia.
 In 2013, he was elected Fellow of the American Educational Research Association.
 Prior to that, in 2008 Andrew received the American Educational Research Association (AERA) Raymond B. Cattell Early Career Award, “To recognize a scholar who has conducted a distinguished program of cumulative educational research in any field of educational inquiry within the first decade following receipt of their doctoral degree” (AERA, 2008).
 Before that, Andrew was listed in The Bulletin magazine’s ‘SMART 100 Australians’ (2003) and one of only three academics judged to be in the Top 10 in the field of Education in Australia.
 His PhD was judged the Most Outstanding Doctoral Dissertation in Educational Psychology by Division 15 of the American Psychological Association and also judged the Most Outstanding PhD in Education in Australia by the Australian Association for Research in Education.